A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Conclusion

 \section{Conclusion}

-In this work, we introduce a Two-step Krasnosel'ski\u{\i} –Mann Algorithm with adaptive momentum (TKMA), offering a new perspective for enhancing fixed-point methods in convex optimization.
+In this work, we introduce a Two-step Krasnosel'ski\u{\i}-Mann Algorithm with adaptive momentum (TKMA), offering a new perspective for enhancing fixed-point methods in convex optimization.
 This algorithm extends the classical KM framework by incorporating novel adaptive momentum and a two-step iterative structure.
-Theoretical analysis establishes both the convergence of the TKMA and an $o(1/\sqrt{k})$ convergence rate under certain parameter assumption.
+Theoretical analysis establishes both the weak convergence of the TKMA and an $o(1/\sqrt{k})$ convergence rate in terms of the distance between consecutive iterates under certain assumptions in a real Hilbert space.
 Numerical results on image denoising and low-rank matrix completion validate the practical advantage of the TKMA over several state-of-the-art methods, demonstrating its potential as an effective tool for large-scale imaging and data optimization problems.

 \end{sloppypar}